"Love bears all things, believes all things, hopes all things,

 It was this diversity that the Apostle Paul was addressing and he wanted people to realize that even though we are one body with many members, we have all been baptized by the same Spirit and so we should try to live in peace with each other.
 So speaking tongues, or having the gifts of prophecy or faith, were not important if you didn't have love.

 Paul eloquently reminds us that love bears all things, believes all things, hopes all things and endures all things.
-And when we look at Paul's description of love we see right away who he was talking about.
+And when we look at Paul's description of love we see the object of his affection right away.

 Love suffers long and is kind; love does not envy;